westurner/dotfiles/index.rst

 | Docs: http://ipython.org/ipython-doc/stable/notebook/public_server.html
 | Docs: http://ipython.org/ipython-doc/stable/notebook/security.html

+:ref:`IPython` Notebook is a web-based shell for interactive and literate computing with IPython notebooks.

-An IPython notebook file (``.ipynb``) is a
+* An IPython notebook (``.ipynb``) is a
-JSON document containing input and output for a linear sequence of cells;
+  :ref:`JSON-` document containing input and output for a linear sequence of cells;
-which can be exported to many output formats (e.g. HTML, RST, LaTeX, PDF);
+  which can be exported to many output formats
+  (e.g. :ref:`HTML-`, RST, LaTeX, PDF);
   and edited through the web with
   IPython Notebook.
+* IPython Notebook supports :ref:`Markdown` syntax for comment cells.

-* IPython Notebook supports more than 40 different language kernels:
+* IPython Notebook supports more than 40 different IPython kernels for other languages:

   https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages

+* IPython Notebook development has now moved to :ref:`Jupyter` Notebook;
+  which supports IPython kernels (and defaults to the :ref:`IPython` :ref:`CPython` :ref:`2 <python>` or :ref:`3 <python3>` kernel).

 To start IPython Notebook (assuming the ``_SRC`` variable as defined in :ref:`Venv`):